out61h/minibook/README.md

 # Minibook

-Minibook is a text-to-image converter, written by Konstantin Polevik in C++.
+“Minibook” is text-to-image converter, written in C++.

 ## About the Project

-Minibook can be used to read books on dumb cellphones that does not have a text reader, but has a built-in image viewer.
+“Minibook” allows one to read books on cellphones that do not have a text reader, but have a built-in image viewer.

-Minibook can beautifully format text and wrap words but optimized primarily for Cyrillic and English texts.
+“Minibook” hyphenates words and formats text beautifully.
+It's optimized primarily for Cyrillic and English texts.

 ![Sample](./doc/sample.jpg)